Benjamin Guin

 Biography

-His current research examines the intersection of financial regulation, real estate and household finance with focus on aspects of climate risks, credit risk and policy evaluation.
-He is a co-organiser of our research seminar series and of our Research Support Programme.
-He is a research associate at University of Warwick’s CAGE research centre.
+His research examines the intersection of financial regulation, real estate, and household finance, with a focus on financial risks and the effects of prudential policies.
+Benjamin led our external engagement efforts by chairing the Bank’s Research Seminar series and the Research Visitor Programme, and by co-organising the Research Support Programme.
+He is also a research associate at the University of Warwick’s CAGE research centre.

-Benjamin also contributes to the development, implementation and evaluation of the regulatory framework of financial institutions.
-He has been a member of working groups of the Basel Committee on Banking Supervision (BCBS) and the European Banking Authority (EBA).
+In addition to his research, Benjamin contributes to the development, implementation, and evaluation of the regulatory framework for financial institutions.
+He has been a member of working groups for the Basel Committee on Banking Supervision (BCBS) and the European Banking Authority (EBA).

-Before joining us, Benjamin had completed several short-term placements at the European Central Bank (ECB), the Swiss Financial Market Supervisory Authority (FINMA) and at Deutsche Bundesbank.
-He had been a Chazen Visiting Scholar at Columbia University.
+Before joining the Bank of England, Benjamin completed several short-term placements at the European Central Bank (ECB), the Swiss Financial Market Supervisory Authority (FINMA), and Deutsche Bundesbank.
+He was also a Chazen Visiting Scholar at Columbia University.

-Benjamin holds a PhD in Economics and Finance from the University of St.Gallen (HSG).
+Benjamin holds a PhD in Economics and Finance from the University of St.Gallen (HSG) in Switzerland.

 Benjamin's selected academic publications